 *All strategies involve at-the-money options opened 4 months (112 days) prior to this week’s expiration using an ETF that closely tracks the performance of the S&P 500, such as the SPDR S&P 500 ETF Trust (NYSEARCA:SPY)

-You are here – Bull Market Stage 3.
+You are here – Bull Market Stage 1 – the “lottery fever” Stage.

-- Long Straddle trading is not currently profitable (C-).
-This week’s loss was -4.2%.
+- Long Straddle and Strangle trading is currently profitable (C+).

-Using the chart above, we can see that the combination, A+ B- C-, occurs whenever (more…)
+Using the chart above, it can be seen that the combination, A+ B+ C+, occurs whenever the stock market environment is (more…)